Azure/apim-landing-zone-accelerator/README.md

 # Azure API Management Landing Zone Accelerator

-Azure API Management Landing ZOne Accelerator provides packaged guidance with reference architecture and reference implementation along with design guidance recommendations and considerations on critical design areas for provisioning APIM with a secure baseline.
+Azure API Management Landing Zone Accelerator provides packaged guidance with reference architecture and reference implementation along with design guidance recommendations and considerations on critical design areas for provisioning APIM with a secure baseline.
 They are aligned with industry proven practices, such as those presented in [Azure landing zones](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) guidance in the Cloud Adoption Framework.

 ## Reference Architecture